7RU7H/Archive/Tools/AD-Offensive/Impacket/Impacket-Cheatsheet.md

 # Impacket Cheatsheet

-WARNING impacket does not handle NTFS well - [Ippsec Blackfield HTB](https://www.youtube.com/watch?v=IfCysW0Od8w)
+WARNING `impacket` does not handle NTFS well - [Ippsec Blackfield HTB](https://www.youtube.com/watch?v=IfCysW0Od8w)

-From [Impacket Github](https://github.com/SecureAuthCorp/impacket) or [secureAuth](https://www.secureauth.com/labs/open-source-tools/impacket/) for a full listing and detailed discription of each tool
-*"Impacket is a collection of Python classes for working with network protocols."*
+From [Impacket Github](https://github.com/SecureAuthCorp/impacket) or [secureAuth](https://www.secureauth.com/labs/open-source-tools/impacket/) for a full listing and detailed description of each tool *"Impacket is a collection of Python classes for working with network protocols."*

 ## What protocols are featured?